natowi/3d-mapping-on-budget/README.md

 At the moment there are no ready-to-use 3d mapping solutions available for reasonable prices.

+So far I did not find any handheld/portable 3D mapping devices that would be suitable for indoor and outdoor mapping.

 If you are lucky and have ~8000$ you can buy a used terrestrial laser scanner that can store the scan without an additional computer.

 New terrestrial laser scanners start at ~12000$